neptune-ai/scale-examples/utils/migration_tools/from_wandb/README.md

 ### Note
 - If they don't exist yet, Neptune projects corresponding to the W&B projects will be created as [*private*][docs-project-access] with project description set to *Exported from <W&B project URL>*.
 To change the project visibility or description, use the web app or update the `create_project()` function in `copy_project()`.
-- A `tmp_<timestamp>` directory is created in the current working directory to store the files and logs.
+- A `tmp_<timestamp>` directory is created in the current working directory to store the files.
 Ensure that the current working directory is writable, and that there is enough disk space.
 You can delete this directory after the script has finished running and the required sanity checks have been performed.

 ## Metadata mapping from W&B to Neptune